Ewert-Technologies/notarytool-kotlin/README.md

 ## Description

-A wrapper/library for notarizing applications using [Apples Notary Web Service REST API](https://developer.apple.com/documentation/notaryapi).
+A wrapper/library for notarizing applications for macOS, using [Apples Notary Web Service REST API](https://developer.apple.com/documentation/notaryapi).
 This library tries to following the Notary API, as closely as possible, mapping methods to the Endpoints calls.
 It also provides some convenience methods that groups several Endpoint calls together.